Saint Lucian Creole

-Kwéyòl is a sub-variety of Antillean Creole, and like other varieties spoken in the Caribbean, it combines the syntax of African language origins and a vocabulary primarily derived from French.
-Like its similar Dominican counterpart, the English language has influenced the vocabulary of the creole.
+Kwéyòl is a variety of Antillean Creole, and like other varieties spoken in the Caribbean, it combines the syntax of African language origins and a Latin-based vocabulary as shared by the French.
+Like its similar Dominican counterpart, some words are derived from the English, French and African languages.
 There has also been a recorded syntactical influence of the Carib language.

 It remains in widespread use in Saint Lucia across the island.
-Though it is not an official language, the government and media houses present information in Kwéyòl, alongside English.
+Though it is not an official language, the government and media houses present information in Kwéyòl alongside English.

 Origins

-Saint Lucia was first settled by Amerindian groups, more recently the Caribs, and subsequently colonised by the French and British, who changed hands of control of the island fourteen times.
-The British first attempted to colonise the island in 1605, but were killed or driven out by the Caribs inhabiting the island.
+Saint Lucia was first settled by Amerindian groups, more recently the Caribs, and subsequently colonised by the French and the British, who changed hands of control over the island a total of fourteen times.
+The British first attempted to colonise the island in 1605, but were killed or driven out by the Carib inhabitants.
+French groups gradually began colonising the island, and by 1745 they succeeded in regaining control over the island as well as establishing functional administrative settlements.

-French groups gradually began to colonise the island so that by 1745, the French had regained control of the island and established functional administrative settlements.
-Like other forms of Antillean Creole, Saint Lucian Creole emerged from the development of a form of communication by African slaves on Caribbean plantations, made by combining French vocabulary with the syntax of the various native African languages of the slaves.
+Like other forms of Antillean Creole, Saint Lucian Creole emerged as a form of communication between the African slaves on Caribbean plantations.
+It combines Latin-based vocabulary shared by the French with syntax from the various African languages of the slaves.

 From French groups immigrating from Martinique, a form of Creole was imported and adopted by the black population living in small, remote mountain settlements as a vernacular.

-Ownership of St. Lucia changed between the French and British between 1778 and 1802, until the British gained complete control of the island in 1803, and was formalised by the Treaty of Paris in 1814.
-St. Lucia became independent in 1979, with Sir John Compton serving as the first prime minister.
+Ownership of St. Lucia alternated between the French and the British between 1778 and 1802 until the British gained complete control over the island in 1803, which was formalised by the Treaty of Paris in 1814.
+St. Lucia became independent in 1979 with Sir John Compton serving as the first prime minister.
 English became the official language of the country, though Kwéyòl remained in widespread use throughout the island and was the sole language of the majority of the population.
-Kwéyòl monolingualism increasingly became less common over time, due to the precedence of English within the education system, which became more accessible to the general population through the mid-1960s.
+Kwéyòl monolingualism increasingly became less common over time due to the precedence of English within the education system, which became more accessible to the general population through the mid-1960s.